 Spray a little of the water to check for leaks.
 If your equipment can’t hold pressure or is leaking chemicals, you need to repair or replace it before continuing.

-Pesticides are safe to use when applied as directed by the label, but malfunctioning equipment may mean you’re leaking pesticide where you don’t want it to be.
+Pesticides are safe to use when used as directed by the label.
+But broken equipment may mean you are leaking pesticide where you don’t want it.

 2. Mix the Pesticide